 Solar energy technologies convert sunlight into energy, either as electricity (photovoltaics and concentrated solar power) or in the form of heat, in the case of solar heat.

 Solar is the source of energy that is growing at the highest pace in the EU.
-In 2020, the EU solar market grew by 18 GW and 5.2% of the EU’s total electricity production came from solar energy.
+In 2021, the EU solar photovoltaic market grew by 1825.7 GW, for a total installed capacity of 162 GW, while 5.7% of the EU’s total electricity production came from solar energy.
 Solar energy is cheap, clean, modular and flexible.
-The cost of solar power has decreased by 82% over the last decade, making it the most competitive source of electricity in many parts of the EU.
+The cost of solar power has decreased by 82% over the 2010-2020 decade, making it the most competitive source of electricity in many parts of the EU.

-The EU has since long been a front-runner in the spread of solar energy.
-The European Green Deal and the REPowerEU plan have turned solar energy into a building block of the EU’s transition towards clean energy.
-The accelerated deployment of solar energy contributes to reducing the EU’s dependence on imported fossil fuels.
+The EU has long been a front-runner in the spread of solar energy.
+The European Green Deal and the REPowerEU plan have turned solar power into a building block of the EU’s transition towards clean energy.
+Its accelerated deployment contributes to reducing the EU’s dependence on imported fossil fuels.
 In addition, solar energy is the most accessible renewable energy for households and contributes to protecting consumers from volatile energy prices.

 EU solar energy strategy

 As part of the REPowerEU plan, the Commission adopted in May 2022 an EU solar energy strategy, which identifies remaining barriers and challenges in the solar energy sector and outlines initiatives to overcome them and accelerate the deployment of solar technologies.
-Alongside the plan, the Commission also presented a Recommendation on fast permitting for renewable energy projects and a legislative proposal on permitting that will contribute to accelerate solar energy deployment in the EU.
+It aims to bring online over 320 GW of solar photovoltaic by 2025 and almost 600 GW by 2030.
+Alongside the plan, the Commission also presented a set of initiatives on permitting renewable energy projects, which are reflected in the political agreement for a revision of the Renewable Energy Directive (2009/28/EC).
+These new legal provisions will contribute to accelerating solar energy deployment in the EU.

-The EU solar energy strategy proposes 3 initiatives:
+The EU solar energy strategy launched 3 initiatives

 European Solar Rooftops Initiative